mikrono/tModLoaderWiki_kr_ko/Mod.md

 Called when a hotkey is pressed.
 Check against the name to verify particular hotkey that was pressed.
 (Using the ModHotKey is more recommended.)

+### public virtual object Call(params object[] args)

+Used for weak inter-mod communication.
+This allows you to interact with other mods without having to reference their types or namespaces, provided that they have implemented this method.

 ### public ModPacket GetPacket(int capacity = 256)

 Creates a ModPacket object that you can write to and then send between servers and clients.